 Figure 101 —Graphical example of proxy coexistence service

-7.2.3.2 Coexistence report for moving WSO
+7.2.3.2 Coexistence report for moving GCO

-In the case of managing moving WSO, it is very difficult for CM to keep providing the optimized coexistence report for the WSO because geo-location is always changed and the coexistence set information becomes less useful (i.e. operation based on the less useful information causes giving and receiving harmful interference).
+In the case of managing moving GCO, it is very difficult for CM to keep providing the optimized coexistence report for the GCO because geo-location is always changed and the coexistence set information becomes less useful (i.e. operation based on the less useful information causes giving and receiving harmful interference).
 Generally speaking, region-specific coexistence set information is less optimum than the location-specific.
-On the other hand, from the view point of necessity of information update frequency, the region-specific coexistence set information is more appropriate for the moving WSO than the location-specific.
-However, even if the WSO uses spectrum based on the region-specific coexistence report, it is highly possible that the WSO gives and receives harmful interference in multiple WSO environment because the other WSOs may use spectrum based on the same coexistence report.
-As such, region-specific coexistence report that makes less harmful interference is needed for moving WSO.
+On the other hand, from the view point of necessity of information update frequency, the region-specific coexistence set information is more appropriate for the moving GCO than the location-specific.
+However, even if the GCO uses spectrum based on the region-specific coexistence report, it is highly possible that the GCO gives and receives harmful interference in multiple GCO environment because the other GCOs may use spectrum based on the same coexistence report.
+As such, region-specific coexistence report that makes less harmful interference is needed for moving GCO.

-In order to degrade the possibility of giving and receiving harmful interference at moving WSO, multiple coexistence reports (coexistence report set) such as shown in Figure 102 and 103 can be utilized.
+In order to degrade the possibility of giving and receiving harmful interference at moving GCO, multiple coexistence reports (coexistence report set) such as shown in Figure 102 and 103 can be utilized.

 Figure 102—Example of multiple coexistence report set